w3c/wai-curricula/content/foundation/people-and-digital-technology.md

 Students should be able to:

-* Describe the components that contribute to accessibility.
+* describe the components that contribute to accessibility
-* Explain some of the links between the components.
+* explain some of the links between the components
-* Describe the impact that some Web technologies have on digital accessibility.
+* describe the impact that some Web technologies have on digital accessibility
-* Identify W3C standards that address the components.
+* identify W3C standards that address the components

 #### Teaching Ideas for Topic

-Base on the below to deliver the learning outcomes.
+Optional ideas to teach the learning outcomes:

 * Based on the previously taught topics, reflect with students on the links between assistive technologies, adaptive strategies, and digital content.
 Guide them through how one relies on the other and how using different combinations of tools may yield different user experiences.
 * Explore with students some of the accessibility features built into Web technologies.
 For example, HTML headings and lists.
 Ask students to reflect on how these relate to prior observations they made.